KPInc425/odin-tasks/README.md

 #Todo

--Refacter AddEditButtonsSelected_EL into smaller modules for each function -Refactor pressEnter event listener to reduce reduncancy and for cleaner code -Slice up start/duedate displayed string to be more readable and local
+-Display Priority editing element when button is depressed -display project selection dropdown when edit button for project is depressed -Refacter AddEditButtonsSelected_EL into smaller modules for each function -Refactor pressEnter event listener to reduce reduncancy and for cleaner code -Slice up start/duedate displayed string to be more readable and local